River Valley Ranch

 - Status: Available

 The owners of the River Valley Ranch chose to donate a Conservation Easement on this fabulous property to protect the unique ecological values along the Pedernales River Valley for future owners and heirs to enjoy the quiet solitude it offers.
-Thousands of acres in on this part of the Pedernales have Conservation Easements which ensure that much of the area will remain in its natural state and be an oasis of nature close to rapidly developing Austin.
-As owner of the property you would be part of one of the largest conservation neighborhoods in Texas.
+Thousands of acres on this part of the Pedernales have Conservation Easements, which ensure that much of the area will remain in its natural state and be an oasis of nature close to rapidly developing Austin.
+As owner of the property you would be part of one of the largest conservation neighborhoods in Texas and have confidence that many of your neighbors will not create any type of development that would spoil its wild nature.

 Most of the land has desirable sandy loam soils with mixed limestone outcrops.
 The majority of the property is very usable, with gently rolling hills that are easily accessible.
 The ranch owners have not grazed the ranch for years and the cover of native grasses is extensive and in excellent condition.